In India, safety always comes first. It comes with an additional cost. How much would you pay for safety and risk free income?

 What is recommended?

 Our recommendation is clearly divided the corpus into two halves, one short term and the other long term.
 Invest most of the long term corpus into equities and keep most of the short term into debt and other instruments.
 Young people can keep most of their money in equities as their ability to take risk is higher and they have time by their side.
+Stock trading for beginners is good concept.
 The work you need to do in the beginning is often very painful and tiring.
 But once your wealth snowball is built, then your wealth naturally attracts more wealth.
 Then the power of compounding can work in your favor.

 Sir John Templeton says